bmndc/nokia-leo/_posts/2024-07-03-the-end-of-whatsapp.md

 While WhatsApp has yet to deprecate its KaiOS app, Meta Platforms Inc. (formerly Facebook Inc.) has been pausing development of WhatsApp on KaiOS for a long time.
 Notably, some of the last major updates were [voice calls (VoIP)](https://www.kaiostech.com/whatsapp-data-voice-calls-available-on-kaios-devices/) in June 2021 and [polls](https://www.reddit.com/r/KaiOS/comments/zf5z76/testing_features_removed_as_the_latest_version_of/), which was first teased in November 2022.
 Since then, app updates have been periodically distributed over CI/CD on a monthly basis to maintain backend functionality in alignment with the Android and iOS versions, with minimal human involvement.

-Changing the time on your phone to the 15th of September 2024 at midnight UTC will [display the true payload message](https://www.reddit.com/r/KaiOS/comments/1dp9ubt/comment/lbfjak6/):
+Normally, each WhatsApp version is associated with a "time bomb" that would display a reminder, telling users to update the app past a certain date.
+But changing the time on your phone to the 15th of September 2024 at midnight UTC will [display another payload message](https://www.reddit.com/r/KaiOS/comments/1dp9ubt/comment/lbfjak6/):

 > **WhatsApp is no longer available on KaiOS phones.
 Find more information by selecting Learn more.**